 While keto and Atkins are both low-carb diets, carb intakes can vary greatly between the two.
 But what does a low-carb diet actually mean?
-There is no exact definition for a “low-carb diet” or LCD, but generally it means consuming less than 30% of your daily calories from carbohydrates (about <150g of carbohydrates per day).
-On the other hand, a “very low-carb diet” or VLCD usually refers to eating only 5-10% of calories from carbs (approximately 20-50g of carbs per day).
+There is no exact definition for a “low-carb diet” or LCD, but generally it means consuming less than 30% of your daily calories from carbohydrates (about <150g of carbohydrates per day). on the other hand, a “very low-carb diet” or vlcd usually refers to eating only 5-10% calories from carbs (approximately 20-50g day).< p>150g>

 Keto and Atkins are both below the USDA’s current health recommendations for carbohydrates (45-65% of your daily calories from carbs), but is one more restrictive than the other?

 The goal of ketogenic diets is to put the body into a state of ketosis.
 For most individuals ketosis can be induced by consuming <50g of carbs, but some keto diet followers try to keep total carbs 20g or less.50g>

 Atkins Diet: Low Carb and Very-Low Carb

 The Atkins diet ranges from being a VLCD and a LDC depending on Phase and weight loss goal.
 During Induction or Phase 1, the plan advises a very low-carb intake of 20-40g of net carbs.
 This amount slowly increases and once weight goal is met individuals often eat 80-150g net carbs per day making it still “low-carb” but significantly higher than keto.

 Even if weight loss is the goal, energy needs have to be met with adequate calories—most of which must come from protein and fat.
 However, keto and Atkins differ in the percentage of those calories from protein and fat.
 See the chart below for a breakdown of where calories come from among the diets, as well as the national health guidelines (Acceptable Macronutrient Distribution Range or AMDR values).